 All of the seminar leaders are current or former MIT faculty or research associates.
 Several have also had extensive experience in government and the corporate sector, and all have published extensively on the topics of organizational change and innovation.

 Johannes Fruehauf is Executive Director of LabCentral, a new shared lab facility in Kendall Square, Cambridge, Massachusetts.
-He is also the Founder of Cambridge BioLabs (CBL), a contract research facility servicing startup and virtual companies in Kendall Square.
+He is also the founder of Cambridge BioLabs (CBL), a contract research facility servicing startup and virtual companies in Kendall Square.
 CBL specializes in the development of startup ideas and validation of scientific concepts and helps investors make informed decisions before larger amounts of capital are deployed.
 The experience at CBL resulted in the joint development of the LabCentral concept.
 He is a serial biotech entrepreneur, a co-founder of ViThera Pharmaceuticals, Deltix, and Cequent Pharmaceuticals, and an advisor or Board member to numerous life sciences companies and non-profits.
 Dr. Fruehauf is the author of over 20 peer reviewed publications and named inventor on nine patents related to RNA interference and bacterial therapeutics.

 Lee McKnight is an Associate Professor in the School of Information Studies, Syracuse University; a Research Affiliate of the Program on Internet and Telecoms Convergence at MIT; and President of Marengo Research, a consultancy.
 His writing, research interests, and consulting span policy, economic, business and technical aspects of the emerging global information economy.
 His new book (with Tyson T. Brooks) is Wireless Grid Edgeware for the Internet of Things: Cloud to Edge Secure Resource Sharing Architecture and Applications, Imperial College Press/World Scientific Press 2014.

 Harvey M. Sapolsky is Professor of Public Policy and Organization, Emeritus and former Director of the Security Studies Program.
 He is a long-time specialist on innovation in the defense and health and communications sectors, and is now studying the restructuring of the defense industry.